scaffold-eth/scaffold-eth/README.md

 #### Wait, you want more complexity?

-Alright, let's do the same computation for `n` number of rounds, except we take the latest product of our squared inputs and multiply it by the last product.
+Alright, let's do the same computation for `n` number of rounds, except we take the latest product of our signals and multiply it by the last product.

 We will have to add the `n` parameter to our circuit template.